 The suffix “-less” indicates a lack or something missing — Merriam-Webster defines “-less” as “destitute of” (and even offers “childless” as an example of proper usage).
-Let me be clear right up front — we are not destitute of anything in our lives by not having kids!
-And the only thing we're missing out on by remaining sans offspring is the loss of personal freedom, money, time and energy that having children requires!
-If Matt and I had wanted a kids and couldn’t have them, then yes — we would be childless.
-But we never had any urge to own a small house-ape, and therefore can in no way be lacking one.
+Let me be clear right up front — I am not destitute of anything in my life by not having kids!
+And the only thing I’m missing out on by remaining sans offspring is the loss of personal freedom, money, time and energy that having children requires!
+If I had wanted kids and couldn’t have them, then yes — I would be childless.
+But I never had any urge to own a small house-ape, and therefore can in no way be lacking one.
 You can’t miss something that you never desired (a very Zen attitude toward life, if I do say so myself).

-While we're on the subject of etymology, I love the various other dictionary definitions of the word “free” — every benefit of being child-free, all rolled up into one concept:
+While I’m on the subject of etymology, I love the various other dictionary definitions of the word “free” — every benefit of being child-free, all rolled up into one concept:

-Matt and I actually take very mild offense at the term childless (as applied to our lives), because it categorizes us in a way that evokes images of sadness and pity, loss or regret.
+I actually take very mild offense at the term childless (as applied to my life), because it categorizes me in a way that evokes images of sadness and pity, loss or regret.
 Not the case here!
-We prefer to call ourselves “child-free” because it lets people know that we live a life of satisfaction and deliberate choice — we've know what we do and don’t want, and have given far more thought to the issue of reproduction than most parents.
-However, the term is also a reminder that we still have hurdles to jump in this pronatalist society — once no-kidders are given the same benefits in the workplace, the same consideration when it comes to tax deductions, the same voice in policy-making as parents, then maybe we'll find another term.
-But right now, Matt and I are happy to be child-free.
-We're living the life, traveling the world, and enjoying every minute of it — sans les enfants.
+I prefer to call myself “child-free” because it lets people know that I live a life of satisfaction and deliberate choice — I know what I do and don’t want, and have given far more thought to the issue of reproduction than most parents.
+However, the term is also a reminder that I still have hurdles to jump in this pronatalist society — once no-kidders are given the same benefits in the workplace, the same consideration when it comes to tax deductions, the same voice in policy-making as parents, then maybe I’ll find another term.
+But right now, I am happy to be child-free.
+I’m living the life, traveling the world, and enjoying every minute of it — sans les enfants.
 Go pity someone else!

-Generally speaking, there are a number of ways to address “our kind.”
-Take your pick — child-free, no-kidders, non-parents, voluntarily childless, or childless-by-choice (although the last two technically mean someone who wanted kids, couldn’t have them, accepted his or her fate, then settled contentedly into a CF existence).
+Generally speaking, there are a number of ways to address “my kind.”
+Take your pick — child-free, no-kidder, non-parent, voluntarily childless, or childless-by-choice (although the last two technically mean someone who wanted kids, couldn’t have them, accepted his or her fate, then settled contentedly into a CF existence).
 You can even call me “she-who-enjoys-being-a-kid-too-much-to-have-children-of-her-own” or “grand-and-glorious-goddess-of-non-motherhood” if you like — that’s fine.
 Just recognize that whatever term you use, it should honor and respect the fact that my decision not to have children was a conscious, deliberate, and intentional one — not a failure or malfunction of any kind.
 ‘Kay?